MattMcFarland/docsense/README.md

 ### Development

-Clone the project, then run `yarn` to install all dependencies.
+:muscle: Clone the project, then run `yarn` to install all dependencies.

 ```
 git clone https://github.com/MattMcFarland/docsense